×

 When we asked people what advice they would give someone preparing to move to Scotland, they said:

 "In the UK there is a television permit fee that must be paid if you have a TV in your home.
 I thought it was a scam when I received the notice in the mail.
 Luckily I had a neighbor that I was able to ask about the legitimacy.
 If you don't have a TV, they will make an appointment to come out to your residence to verify.
 Also, before you move, change your address to reflect your new Scotland address on at least one of your credit card statements.
 When you arrive, you will need to provide a statement with your Scotland address on it in order to open a bank account.
 If your spouse will also be on the account, he/she will need to have a statement that reflects the new address too.
-It took about a month after we arrived to open an account because we did not know this small detail," remarked one retiree in Banchory.
+It took about a month after we arrived to open an account because we did not know this small detail," said one retiree in living in Banchory, Scotland.

 View More Answers